seshathri044/Registration-Form/README.md

 2. **Click the “Pay with Google Pay”** button to initiate payment.
 3. Enter your **transaction ID** in the form.
 4. **Click “Register for Hackathon”** to submit your details.
-5. The form sends data to your configured **Google Apps Script URL** (replace the placeholder in the code).
+5. The form sends data to your configured **Google Apps Script URL**.

 ---